isomerpages/ago-test/_careers/Why Join Us?/Staff Benefits.md

 ---
 ![Staff_recreation](/images/FB_IMG_1675151572724_800x400.jpg)

+### In AGO, we work hard and play hard.

+Our Social and Healthy Lifestyle Committees are dedicated to providing and arranging an array benefits for AGoians!!

 *   Attractive Remuneration Package which includes Performance Bonus, Market Adjustment Component and Retention Bonus for eligible officers
 *   Medical/Dental Coverage
 *   Long Service Recognition